yyu233/StudyNote/Linux/Makefile.md

 ``` -include ``` directibe will ignore non-existent makefile without throwing warning or error.

-Normal method for preventing  *make* from implicit rule look up for efficieny: use empty receipe.
+Normal method for preventing  *make* from implicit rule look up for efficieny: use empty recipe.

-One target can be only associated with one receipe in one makefile.
+One target can be only associated with one recipe in one makefile.

 GNU make works in 2 phases: read-in phase and target-update phase.